Aigengoku/Othermod/README.md

 ghost deck joker: 1 in 3 chance to create a spectral card after exiting shop

-torture: +1 mult per round
+torture: +3 mult per round

 rich gets richer: +30 mult if you have 30$ or more

-joker?: dies
+joker?: 4x mult...
+1 in 50 chance for your game to crash at end of a boss blind (yes i did it on purpose)

-gambler m: 1/10 chance to get +25 mult
+gambler m: 1/10 chance to get +20 mult

-gambler chip: 1/10 chance to get 66 chips
+gambler chip: 1/15 chance to get 777 chips

 knurples: +40 chips per hand